febyhadayani17/forecast_us_unemployment_dec2024/README.md

 - We focused on the accuracy of prediction and we believe there is a room for improvement on model interpretability, consider treating the multicollinearity using any other method like Ridge Regression, PCA in the future

+## How to Run
+Run notebook Regression.py first before running the primary notebook

 ## 📬 Contact
 Feel free to reach out if you want to collaborate or ask questions!